Pylons/pyramid/docs/narr/hybrid.rst

    The ``*remainder`` route pattern syntax is explained in more detail within :ref:`route_pattern_syntax`.

-Note that unlike the examples provided within :ref:`urldispatch_chapter`, the ``<route>`` configuration named previously does not name a ``view`` attribute.
+Note that unlike the examples provided within :ref:`urldispatch_chapter`, the ``add_route`` configuration statement named previously does not pass a ``view`` argument.
 This is because a hybrid mode application relies on :term:`traversal` to do :term:`context finding` and :term:`view lookup` instead of invariably invoking a specific view callable named directly within the matched route's configuration.

 Because the pattern of the above route ends with ``*traverse``, when this route configuration is matched during a request, :mod:`pyramid`